-The Ultimate Guide to Playwright MCP in 2026
+The ultimate guide to Playwright MCP

 Playwright MCP connects AI directly to real browsers, reducing time spent debugging flaky tests and understanding failures.
 This guide explains how Playwright MCP works, when to use it, and best practices for effective test automation.